-Just in case any of you want someone else’s opinion of what does and does not work, I have provided a list of other resources besides me 🙂 Injury care tips to help you prevent and recover from.
+This is a summary of links for an injury series I have on the blog, including prevention and recovery.
 In my experience, many of the players we work with end up getting hurt outside of sports.
 Some get injured at the school playground and others at the house or the skate park.
 Accidents are going to happen, so let’s be prepared and know what to do.
-Note: This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.

 Helpful links and information for soccer injury care: